 In patients with either central or complex sleep apnea, those treatment options are often considered insufficient.
 Additional measures are often required to help stabilize breathing.
 Such measures include using a device that relies on pressure support to target an individual’s average ventilation or use of supplemental oxygen which stabilizes ventilatory drive.
 Off-label therapies are also available to address ventilatory instability including interventions that modulate CO2 and/or medications that stabilize breathing.
 Phrenic nerve stimulation (Remede therapy) is an implanted device which paces the diaphragm to provide consistent respiratory effort and ventilation in individuals with predominantly central sleep apnea.

 In individuals with nocturnal hypoventilation or obesity-related hypoventilation, advanced ventilator modes are utilized to stabilize breathing, improve ventilation, and increase elimination of CO2.

-Sleep Disorders ClinicThe Sleep Disorders Clinic is one of the premier sleep disorders clinics in the United States.
-This multi-disciplinary clinic includes neurologists, pulmonologists and psychologists who treat adult patients with the full range of sleep disorders from sleep apnea to insomnia, narcolepsy to restless leg syndrome.
+The Sleep Disorders Center at BIDMC is one of the largest academic sleep centers in New England.
+This multi-disciplinary center includes neurologists, pulmonologists and psychologists who treat adult patients with the full range of sleep disorders, ranging from sleep apnea to insomnia, narcolepsy to restless leg syndrome.